 - Do a good walk around the house and check for dampness and mould.

 - Ask the agent for the property history – and ask why the current tenant is moving out.
 It could reveal much about the property or neighbourhood.

 - View the house more than once, so that you can be aware of the living conditions at different times of the day.
 Plus you can identify any potential faults, too.

 Dates for open house viewings are usually stated at the end of the online property listing form under remarks or as an additional note.
-If not, check the bidding form!
-Psst: check for bidding closure as well as you’ll need to get your application in quick.

 How to rent a privately owned black and white house